 I guess I was for a long time into my adulthood.
-Having absolutely no examples of functional relationship and how the partnership between man and a woman should look like, I kind of behaved like an animal which just got out of the cage.
+Having absolutely no examples of functional relationship and how the partnership between a man and a woman should look like, I kind of behaved like an animal that just got out of the cage.
 Not literally, but all my reactions were arising from pure emotional responses, fear of abandonment, codependency and lack of self-awareness.

 As the years passed and I went deeper into regular socialising, making friends, going out and taking the short trips – just what young people do – I understood more how I’m being perceived and my behaviour toned down as I learnt how to pretend I’m OK.
 In fact, pretending and creating a perceived version of ‘Me’ was my main activity since I was around 12.

 As a child, I would go to school and tell stories about what was happening at home.
 It was alienating my peers and definitely, I was regarded to be a bit of a weirdo.
 I remember vividly, coming home one day and thinking: ‘No one likes whining and complaining people.
 I need to smile more and be happier, have happy stories to tell.’
 So I did.